In B.C., any worker who fells a tree larger than 6 inches in diameter must be certified to the BC Faller Training Standard (BCFTS).

 Where to get certified

-The BC Forest Safety Council and Energy Safety Canada administer faller training and certify fallers to the BC Faller Training Standard (BCFTS).
-Find more information and contact details at the BC Forest Safety Council and Energy Safety Canada websites.
+The BC Forest Safety Council and the Canadian Association of Geophysical Contractors administer faller training and certify fallers to the BC Faller Training Standard (BCFTS).
+Find more information and contact details at the BC Forest Safety Council and Canadian Association of Geophysical Contractors websites.

 For wildland firefighters, the Wildfire Management Branch (Ministry of Forest, Lands & Natural Resource Operations) administers faller training.